Are Maine Coons Cuddly?

 enjoy lap time.
 Some like stretching across a lap, while others prefer perching beside you.

-Personality matters, too.
+Your kitty's unique personality matters, too.
 Some are snuggly from kittenhood, while others grow more cuddly with age.

 If yours isn’t a fan of being held, patience helps.
 Start with short, gentle lifts and reward them with treats.